nkodgi/ETL_WFP_Food_Prices_2016/README.md

 # 🌍 WFP Food Price ETL Pipeline

-This project demonstrates a complete **ETL (Extract, Transform, Load) pipeline** using real-world humanitarian data from the World Food Programme (WFP).
+This project demonstrates a complete **ETL (Extract, Transform, Load) pipeline** using real-world humanitarian data from the World Food Programme (WFP) from 2016.
 The pipeline processes global food price data, cleans and standardizes it, and produces analysis-ready outputs along with visualizations.

 ---